-- empty\target\action # (str) Specify what to do with queries that do not have at least a positive target.
-Choose from: - 'neg': those queries count as 0.0 (default) - 'pos': those queries count as 1.0 - 'skip': skip those queries; if all queries are skipped, 0.0 is returned - 'error': raise a ValueError - k¶ (Optional[int]) consider only the top k elements for each query (default: None, which considers them all) - compute\on\step# (bool) Forward only calls update() and return None if this is set to False. default: True - dist\sync\on\step# (bool) Synchronize metric state across processes at each forward() before returning the value at the step. default: False - process\group (Optional[Any]) Specify the process group on which synchronization is called. default: None (which selects the entire world) - dist\sync\fnf (Optional[Callable]) Callback that performs the allgather operation on the metric state.
-When None, DDP will be used to perform the allgather. default: None
+- empty\target\action \( (str) Specify what to do with queries that do not have at least a positive target.
+Choose from: - 'neg': those queries count as 0.0 (default) - 'pos': those queries count as 1.0 - 'skip': skip those queries; if all queries are skipped, 0.0 is returned - 'error': raise a ValueError - ignore\index¶ (Optional[int]) Ignore predictions where the target is equal to this number. - k¶ (Optional[int]) consider only the top k elements for each query (default: None, which considers them all) - compute\on\step {\mathbb{g}} (bool) Forward only calls update() and return None if this is set to False. - dist\sync\on\step¶ (bool) Synchronize metric state across processes at each forward() before returning the value at the step.

+- process\group (Optional[Any]) Specify the process group on which synchronization is called. - dist\sync\fn (Optional[Callable]) Callback that performs the allgather operation on the metric state.
+When None, DDP will be used to perform the allgather.